mlp6/ADPL/README.md

 * ```docs/```: documentation [FUTURE]

 ##Licenses
-* All software is covered by the MIT License.
+* All software is covered by the Apache v2.0 License.
 See [software/ADPL_*/LICENSE](software/ADPL_complete/LICENSE).

 * All circuit schematics and PCB layouts are covered by a Creative Commons